 [If Annex 7 tests are carried out when type approval has already been granted, e.g. during tests for conformity of production or for in-use compliance, the test specified in Annex 3 shall be repeated with the same gears/gear ratios and weighting factors as determined during the type approval process.] (to be considered under Annex 6)

-The test specified in Annex 3 shall be carried out on the same test track under conditions similar to those required in the tests prescribed in this annex

 2. Measurement method

 2.1.
 Measurement instruments and condition of measurements